Public Member Functions | |

 +out_file -debug_window +console

-In the above example, I know that the available destinations are out_file
+In the above example, I know that the available destinations are out_file, debug_window and console, but I'm not writing to debug_window.

 #include <boost/logging/format/destination/named.hpp>